-General Description: Why is the world the way it is?
+General Description: Students will receive Social Studies credit if taken in 12th grade, elective credit if taken in 11th grade.
+Why is the world the way it is?
 How did it get this way?
 Where do we go from here?
 These are questions that have been asked for thousands of years, yet with each passing year the answers to these questions are becoming more complex.

 We are going to focus on FOOD to show the complexity of the world.
 Food is vital for survival, but it is also a part of our culture, our environment and it is a part of every financial decision we make.
 In this class food is going to be the way we show and learn about globalization and sustainability.
 We will learn about the history of our food and what impact it has on the world today.
 Possible activities might include: trips to farmer's markets, guest food growers and chefs, field trips to where food is grown, made and packaged, and (hopefully) getting our hands dirty and growing our own!